Upper School Faculty & Staff

 While in Christian schools, Mr. Thompson coached Cross Country and Track.
 As with many things, athletics can be a means of glorifying God through using one’s gifts or twisted to be used to bring glory to oneself.
 With this in mind, sports can be a great avenue to develop work ethic, perseverance, self-sacrifice, and, perhaps just as important, fellowship and the enjoyment of competition.

-Outside of school, Mr. Thompson enjoys reading, playing and watching sports, and listening to podcasts and audio books.
-Most of all, he enjoys spending time with and relaxing with his wife, Melissa.
-They are eagerly expecting their first child in December 2018.
+Outside of school, Mr. Thompson enjoys reading, playing and watching sports, and listening to podcasts and audiobooks.
+Most of all, he enjoys spending time with his wife Melissa and daughter Ruth.

 Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God–this is your true and proper worship.
 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.